"We want to make it so that anyone, anywhere -- a child growing up in

 Most of us take the Internet for granted.
-But think about what Internet access would mean to 5 billion people who don't currently have it.
+But think about what

 That's the idea behind a new campaign, internet.org, led by Facebook founder Mark Zuckerberg.